 Dominic Kinnear – Head Coach

-Former U.S. international Dominic Kinnear just completed his ninth season as a head coach in 2012, having guided the Dynamo to MLS Cup championships in 2006 and 2007, and the MLS Cup finals in 2011 and 2012.
+Former U.S. international Dominic Kinnear just completed his tenth season as a head coach in 2013, having guided the Dynamo to MLS Cup championships in 2006 and 2007, and the MLS Cup finals in 2011 and 2012.

 With the San Jose Earthquakes, Kinnear spent three seasons as the club’s top assistant coach, winning MLS Cup titles in 2001 and 2003, and then took over as head coach in 2004.
 He was named MLS Coach of the Year in 2005, when San Jose won the Supporters’ Shield with a record of 18-4-10, still a league record for most points in a season.

 A native of Glasgow, Scotland, Kinnear moved to California at age three and grew up in Fremont, Calif.

 Kinnear played professionally in the American Professional Soccer League (APSL) and Mexico.
 He spent five seasons with the San Francisco Bay Blackhawks, helping them win a championship in 1991.
 In 1995, Kinnear signed with Necaxa of the Mexican First Division, and helped lead the team to the Mexican Cup that year.
 He then signed with the APSL’s Seattle Sounders, where he again was part of a championship team.